smartcontractkit/wasp/TUTORIAL.md

 ## Overview
 General idea is to be able to compose load tests programmatically by combining different `Generators`

-- `Generator` is an entity that can execute some workload using some `Gun` or `Instance` definition, each `Generator` may have only one `Gun` or `Instance` implementation used
+- `Generator` is an entity that can execute some workload using some `Gun` or `VU` definition, each `Generator` may have only one `Gun` or `VU` implementation used

 - `Gun` can be an implementation of single or multiple sequential requests workload for stateless protocols

-- `Instance` is a stateful implementation that's more suitable for stateful protocols or when you client have some logic
+- `VU` is a stateful implementation that's more suitable for stateful protocols or when your client have some logic/simulating real users

-- Each `Generator` have a `Schedule` that control workload params throughout the test (increase/decrease RPS or Instances)
+- Each `Generator` have a `Schedule` that control workload params throughout the test (increase/decrease RPS or VUs)

 - `Generators` can be combined to run multiple workload units in parallel or sequentially